QianfengWen/historical-text-embedding/README.md

 # Diachronic Embeddings for Medieval Latin Charters

-This project is dedicated to evaluating various embedding methods for Medieval Latin charters in Norman Conquest period to better understand the social and cultural change during that time.
+This project applies various embedding methods to Medieval Latin charters from the Norman Conquest period to analyze social and cultural changes during this era through a computational linguistic lens.

 Paper available at [[Paper]](diachronic_word_embeddings_for_medieval_Latin.pdf)